Eric Petersen

 Eric Petersen is an American actor.
-He is best known for his starring role as the titular character in the AMC dark comedy series Kevin Can F**k Himself (2021–present), and for playing the title character in the first US national tour of Shrek The Musical (2010).
+He is best known for his starring role as the titular character in the AMC dark comedy series Kevin Can F**k Himself (2021–2022), and for playing the title character in the first US national tour of Shrek The Musical (2010).

-Early life
+Early life and education

 Petersen was born in Carol Stream, Illinois, a suburb of Chicago, and attended Glenbard North High School.
 He began acting during his freshman year of high school, after quitting the football team and subsequently missing soccer tryouts.
 His friend suggested that he audition for a role in the school production of The Hobbit, and the experience of playing that role inspired him to continue acting.
 Afterwards, he attended Bradley University, where he graduated in 2003 with a degree in theater.
+When he was 18, he had corrective surgery to address issues with his eyes.